Conflux-Chain/conflux-documentation/docs/general/blockchain-security/create-wallet.md

 ## 2. Choosing the Right Wallet Type for Your Needs

-There are various wallet types, including desktop, mobile, and hardware wallets.
+There are various wallet types, including:

+- PC wallets
+- Browser extension wallets
+- Mobile wallets
+- Hardware wallets
+- Web wallets

 Consider the following factors when choosing:

 - Frequency of use
 - Amount to be stored